-We didn’t eat much within Kalahari water park itself but there are bars and dining options available.
-It’s mostly salads, sandwiches and pizzas but if you prefer more options there are plenty of restaurants within the resort.
+We didn’t eat much within the actual water park itself but there are bars and dining options available.
+It’s mostly salads, sandwiches, and pizzas but if you prefer more options there are plenty of restaurants within the resort.

 he Marrakesh Market is great if you want food to go (pre-made sandwiches, etc.) but there are also tables all around the lobby area where you could also sit.
 The Marrakesh Market has Uncrustables and tons of snacks, etc. for picky eaters!